techquest/api-jam/README.md

 ##How do I use the Loyalty API?
 Loyalty API enables customer to know merchant locations where rewards can be eanred and what type of rewards they can earn.
 See steps below:
-* Get Merchant Locations
+* Get Merchant Locations.
+See documentation here
-* Get Reward Offers available
+* Get Reward Offers available.
+See documentation here